colorful-nightlife-in-the-streets-of-tokyo

 When you’re learning Japanese, this won’t be an issue.
 None of this eau, samhain or tschüss of the European languages, either.

 Japanese isn’t a tonal language.
-This might be surprising to hear, since so many East Asian languages are spoken with tones, including Mandarin Chinese, Thai and Vietnamese.
+This might be surprising to hear, since so many Asian languages are spoken with tones, including Mandarin Chinese, Thai and Vietnamese.

 Part of SpeechKanjiHiragana ReadingEnglish Translation